Peptara LabsPEPTARA LABS

 If you drink heavily, have a history of liver or pancreas trouble, or take diabetes medication like insulin or a sulfonylurea, talk to a provider about alcohol and your peptide specifically before you settle into a routine.
 If cutting back on alcohol is something you've wanted and struggled with, that's worth raising too, because there may be more support available than there used to be.

-If you're on a Peptaralabs protocol, we can talk you through what to expect, though we're not a stand-in for a provider who knows your history when alcohol and other medications are in the mix.
+If someone is on a Peptara Labs protocol, the team can talk through what to expect, though it is not a stand-in for a provider who knows the person's history when alcohol and other medications are in the mix.

 Get help the same day for severe or persistent vomiting after drinking on a peptide, signs of low blood sugar you can't correct, severe abdominal pain, or any reaction that frightens you.
 Those are stop-and-see-someone situations, not sleep-it-off ones.